oldmartijntje/board-game-statistics/README.md

 ## Running

-run `npx ts-node src/server.ts` to start the backend.
+run `npm run start` to start the backend.
 The console will give you the port the front-end is on.
 This port can be changed via the `settings.json`

 ### Creating the first account